assefaakrem/alx-system_engineering-devops/0x01-shell_permissions/README.md

-contains scripts for file permission commands
+scripts related to file permision